Two Ukrainian fighter jets shot down over rebel-held territory

 "It's impossible to live there right now.
 Fights are going on, apartment buildings are being destroyed, people are being killed," said Galina Berezina, an elderly resident of Luhansk.
 "Why else do you think I'd flee my own home at my age?"

-Kiev said the separatists were leaving their positions on the outskirts of Donetsk on Wednesday and retreating towards the city centre.
+Kiev said the separatists were leaving their positions on the outskirts of Donetsk on Wednesday and retreating towards the city center.

 Residents said the rebels, who rose up in April to demand independence from Kiev in the mainly Russian-speaking east, had dug trenches in downtown Donetsk outside the main university, where they have been living in student dormitories.